Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists hosted partner/API nodes on ComfyUI, gives examples (Flux/BFL, Ideogram, Kling, Stability), and explains the context (external providers requiring account and API key).
-This distinguishes it from siblings like list_installed_nodes and list_local_models.
+The description clearly states the tool lists hosted partner/API nodes on ComfyUI, with examples (Flux/BFL, Ideogram, Kling, Stability).
+This differentiates it from sibling tools like 'get_api_node_schema' which retrieves schema for a specific node, ensuring purposeful distinction.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.